RosanneUssery/MVCCrudProject/README.md

 Link to my website running on Amazon

 Known issues to fix (11.12.17):
-Update page does not return the user to the original page after entering updated information.<br>
 Names of characters are presenting as links which lead to nowhere.